 There are many things you can do to add value to your house – but that doesn’t mean you should do any or all of them.
 Some value-adding projects just won’t yield a good return on the investment.
 And the cost is certainly a major concern for most homeowners.
 So can you add value without sinking a ton of money in major remodels?
 Yes, you can.
-Check out these 5 ways to add value to your Southern California house without breaking the bank.
+Check out these 5 ways to add value to your Los Angeles house without breaking the bank.

 1. Have a Plan